Anglo-Manipur War: Background

 In 1890, the reigning Maharaja was Surachandra Singh.
-His brother Kulachandra Singh was the jubraj (heir apparent) and another brother Tikendrajit Singh was the military commander (senapati).
+His half-brother Kulachandra Singh was the jubraj (heir apparent) and another half-brother Tikendrajit Singh was the military commander (senapati).
 Frank Grimwood was the British Political Agent.

-Tikendrajit is said to have been the most able of the three brothers, and was also friendly with the Political Agent.
-According to historian Katherine Prior, the British influence depended on the military aid they had provided to the ruling family, which had dried up in the 1880s, leading Tikendrajit to doubt the value of British alliance.
+Tikendrajit is said to have been the most able of the three siblings, and was also friendly with the Political Agent.
+According to historian Katherine Prior, the drying up of arms supplies led Tikendrajit to doubt the value of British alliance.